 - Safe in the oven and can withstand temperatures of up to 572º F.

-- Safe for use in the microwave, broiler, oven or freezer.
+- Safe to use in the microwave, broiler, oven or freezer

-I really recommend Staub cookware, however just a word of warning, you may be totally converted after your first time cooking.
+I really recommend Staub cookware.
+However, just a word of warning, you may be totally converted after your first time using Staub cookware.